subquery/documentation/docs/run_publish/publish.md

 SubQuery Project uploaded to IPFS: QmZ3q7YZSmhwBiot4PQCK3c7Z6HkteswN2Py58gkkZ8kNd  //CID
 ```

 Note: With `@subql/cli` version 1.3.0 or above, when using `subql publish`, a copy of the project's `IPFS CID` will be stored in a file in your project directory.
 The naming of the file will be consistent with your project.yaml.
-For example, if your manfiest file is named `project.yaml`, the IPFS file will be named `.project-cid`.
+For example, if your manifest file is named `project.yaml`, the IPFS file will be named `.project-cid`.

 ::: details What happens during IPFS Deployment?